How to report your store's sales

-Stay relevant in the mids of publishers and prove that our sales channel is strong
+Stay relevant in the minds of publishers and prove the strength of the indie sales channel

 Report Sales to ABA

 Gathered every week by the ABA (in conjunction with BookScan), the national Indie Bestseller list aggregates sales figures for ABA’s member bookstores throughout the country.
 A print-ready version of the national list is available on ABA’s IndieBound page to post in your store.
 Those figures are further divided into regional lists.